weaveworld/Weaveworld/doc/doc-1-template.md

   * e.g., `<div w:show="code!'a'!'b'"` ... - the code is neither 'a' nor 'b'

 * **"or" (`|` sign)**: A<sub>{</sub>`|`B<sub>}</sub>
-  The first value, what is considered as true, otherwise false.
+  The first true-ish value or false.
   * e.g., `... w:show="code='x'='y'|isAdmin|pass"` ...: if the code is 'x' or 'y', or isAdmin or pass is considered as true

 * **Conditional expression (`?` and `:`)**: A<sub>[</sub>?X<sub>]</sub><sub>[</sub>:Y<sub>]</sub>